Bit32IT/audience/README.md

  * Iterate through all members in the segment
  * Count the number of members
+ * Select a random sample of the segment
- * Check if a specific user belongs to the segment
+ * Check if a user belongs to the segment
+ * Get a list of a user's segments
  * Add a user to the segment
  * Remove a user from the segment